DevExpress-Examples/XAF-How-to-Implement-CRUD-Operations-for-Non-Persistent-Objects-Stored-Remotely/readme.md

 ## Scenario

 This example demonstrates a possible implementation of editable non-persistent objects that represent data stored remotely and separately from the main XAF application database.
 These non-persistent objects can be created, deleted, and modified.
 Their changes are persisted in the external storage.
-The `FilterController` is enabled for these objects, so their list view and lookup list view can be filtered.
 The built-in `IsNewObject` function is used in the Appearance rule criterion.
 This rule disables the key property editor after an Account object is saved.

 ## Solution

 The following [NonPersistentObjectSpace](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.NonPersistentObjectSpace) members are used in this example.

 Non-persistent objects are kept in an object map.
-In the [ObjectsGetting](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.NonPersistentObjectSpace.ObjectsGetting?v=20.1), [ObjectGetting](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.NonPersistentObjectSpace.ObjectGetting), and [ObjectByKeyGetting](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.NonPersistentObjectSpace.ObjectByKeyGetting) event handlers, non-persistent objects are looked up and added to the object map.
+In the [ObjectsGetting](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.NonPersistentObjectSpace.ObjectsGetting), [ObjectGetting](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.NonPersistentObjectSpace.ObjectGetting), and [ObjectByKeyGetting](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.NonPersistentObjectSpace.ObjectByKeyGetting) event handlers, non-persistent objects are looked up and added to the object map.
 In the [Reloaded](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.BaseObjectSpace.Reloaded) event handler, the object map is cleared.
 So, subsequent object queries trigger the creation of new non-persistent object instances.
-In the [ObjectReloading](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.NonPersistentObjectSpace.ObjectReloading?v=20.1) event handler, the state of an existing object is reloaded from the storage.
+In the [ObjectReloading](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.NonPersistentObjectSpace.ObjectReloading) event handler, the state of an existing object is reloaded from the storage.

-In the [CustomCommitChanges](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.BaseObjectSpace.CustomCommitChanges?v=20.1) event handler, all object changes are processed and passed to the storage in a single atomic operation.
+In the [CustomCommitChanges](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.BaseObjectSpace.CustomCommitChanges?v=20.1) event handler, all object changes are processed and passed to the storage.

-The [NonPersistentObjectSpace\.AutoSetModifiedOnObjectChange](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.NonPersistentObjectSpace.AutoSetModifiedOnObjectChange?v=20.1) property is set to `true` to automatically mark non-persistent objects as modified when the `INotifyPropertyChanged.PropertyChanged`event is raised.
+The [NonPersistentObjectSpace/.AutoSetModifiedOnObjectChange](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.NonPersistentObjectSpace.AutoSetModifiedOnObjectChange) property is set to `true` to automatically mark non-persistent objects as modified when the `INotifyPropertyChanged.PropertyChanged`event is raised.

-We use a simplified implementation of [IDataStore](https://docs.devexpress.com/CoreLibraries/DevExpress.Xpo.DB.IDataStore) as storage for Non-Persistent Object data.
+We use a List<T> as storage for Non-Persistent Object data.

 ### Common Components